What's the Difference Between CBG and CBD

 Although both compounds are non-intoxicating cannabinoids found in the cannabis plant, CBG and CBD have a few notable differences.
 Here are some of them:

 - Molecular Structure: CBG and CBD have different molecular structures, which simply refer to the number and arrangement of oxygen, carbon, and hydrogen atoms that constitute a cannabinoid.
-Dissimilar molecular structures mean that CBG and CBD have different three-dimensional shapes, and therefore bind with the body's cannabinoid receptors (CB1 and CB2) in different ways and act on the body distinctively.
+Dissimilar molecular structures mean that CBG and CBD have different three-dimensional shapes, and therefore bind with the body's cannabinoid receptors (CB1 receptors and CB2 receptors) in different ways and act on the body distinctively.
 A cannabinoid's molecular structure also helps to determine the bioavailability (how well it's eventually absorbed and used by the body) of the cannabinoid as well as its degree of solubility in water.

 - Pharmacology: CBG and CBD also activate your receptors differently.
 To give you a quick example, a 2011 study compared the effects of CBG and CBD at the 5-HT1A serotonin receptor, acting as an agonist or activator.
 CBG, on the other hand, behaves as an antagonist or blocker at the 5-HT1A receptor.
 The findings showed that a pre-treatment with CBG blocked CBD's anti-emetic effects, suggesting that the two cannabinoids bound to the same place -- but had opposing actions at this specific receptor.
 Pretty cool, right?